 It was created specifically to treat storm waters located at Marina Garden Estate in Delta, adjacent to Deas Slough on the Fraser River.
 The stormwater catchments include a residential development and a golf course.

 The first wetland compartment is the primary sedimentation component of the system.
 It consists of the water ‘traps’ or ponds within the golf course.
-Stormwaters from the residential development discharge into the golf course ponds.
+Stormwater from the residential development discharges into the golf course ponds.
 Fountains within the large ponds enhance photochemical oxidation of pollutants.
-The pond system within the golf course encounters the most serious toxins from the residential development as well as the golf course itself (e.g. pesticides)
+The pond system within the golf course encounters the most serious toxins from the residential development as well as the golf course itself (e.g. pesticides).

 The second compartment of wetlands is located downstream of the golf course and residential development area and consists of three sequential pools divided by two imperious berms.
 The top of the berms and the perimeter of the pools are planted with cattalo.
 The berms force the waters to pass through the cattails, enhancing chemical decomposition, biological assimilation, microbial decomposition and filtration.
 This second compartment is designed specifically for stormwater treatment.
 Ancillary fish and wildlife habitat values sustained within this compartment are an additional benefit.